moengage/iOS-SampleApp/README.md

         //-------
     }

+### Data Center
-#### Following details of the different data centers you need to set based on the dashboard hosts
+Following details of the different data centers you need to set based on the dashboard hosts

     Data Center     | Dashboard host
     -------------   | -------------
     data_center_01  | dashboard-01.moengage.com